What is the Requirement?

 However, judicial clerkships are not eligible for HLS Summer Public Interest Funding.

-- Does work on a political campaign or 527 qualify for the graduation pro bono requirement?
+Does work on a political campaign or 527 qualify?

 Most likely no.